freenas/freenas-docs/userguide/sharing.rst

 --> Add Target/Extent`.
 This screen is shown in :numref:`Figure %s <iscsi_target_extent_fig>`.
 Use the drop-down menus to select the existing target and extent.
+Click :guilabel:`OK` to add an entry for the LUN.

 .. _iscsi_target_extent_fig: